Work productivity: What are the key issues for people with ankylosing spondylitis?

 Relatively little attention has been paid to issues regarding work productivity in AS.
 Consequently, there is an urgent need not only to understand better the different perspectives of people with AS, of health professionals, of health service managers, and of employers, but also to embed issues pertinent to work productivity as a routine element of healthcare.

 One major issue is that people with AS may face uncertainty as to whether to disclose to family, friends and or work colleagues that they are suffering from back pain due to a fear of stigmatization.
-We are therefore planning to explore all aspects of disclosure, especially within the work place, to help develop a better understanding of the experiences that people with AS face in sharing their diagnosis.
-Our current understanding of these issues is based on previous research that has looked at concerns surrounding disclosure of arthritis at work, but this has not been explored specifically in the context of people with AS.
+We have now explored the aspect of disclosure, especially within the work place, to help develop a better understanding of the experiences that people with AS face in sharing their diagnosis.

 Dr Rudresh Shukla, Academic Clinical Fellow in Rheumatology, Lancaster University